 Review our complete editorial policies here.

-Sesame Care offers a marketplace of psychiatrists and mental health medication providers.
-Prices are set by individual providers, and these fees can vary significatly, depending on the specialty and your provider’s expertise.
-For example, in San Diego, CA psychiatry consultations on Sesame, prices range from $120 – $300+ for an initial consult.
+Sesame Care acts as a marketplace of psychiatrists and mental health medication providers.
+Prices are set by individual providers, and fees can vary significantly, depending on the specialty and your provider’s expertise.
+For example, in San Diego, CA, psychiatry consultations range from $120 – $300+ for an initial consultation.
+However, according to a Sesame representative, prices start at $29 for acute care and medication management.

 Convenient Live Telehealth Sessions

-At the end of my session, my psychiatrist and I determined a plan moving forward and decided on a cadence of attending sessions once monthly and scheduled my next session.
-Overall, I was impressed with my experience with my Sesame Care psychiatrist and felt that the Sesame platform was very supportive to the process.
+By the end of the session, we outlined a plan moving forward, agreeing to meet monthly, and scheduled my next appointment.
+Overall, I was impressed with my Sesame Care psychiatrist and found the platform supportive and easy to use.

-Sesame Health offers virtual therapy services via the same system that it offers psychiatry.
+Sesame Health offers virtual therapy services via the same system it uses to offer psychiatry.
 Therapists sign up to join the Sesame network in the states they’re licensed in and set their own rates the same way that other Sesame doctors do.
-Similar to the psychiatry program, I only had five therapists in my area.
-Session costs near me ranged from $100 – $400+, depending on the clinician’s credentials and expertise.
+I only had five therapists in my area, and session costs in my area ranged from $100 – $400+, depending on the clinician’s credentials and expertise.
+A representative with Sesame stated that, depending on where you’re located, therapy appointments can start as low as $79 per session.

-Like its mental health offerings, Sesame Care also offers virtual physical health services including urgent care, treatment for COVID-19, dermatology, pediatrics, and women’s health.
+Like its mental health offerings, Sesame Care also offers virtual physical health services, including urgent care, weight loss, dermatology, pediatrics, and women’s health.
 All of these services fundamentally operate the same way as Sesame’s mental health services, with providers setting their own availability and rates.

 In addition to virtual care, Sesame Health also works to link patients to in-person care such as dentist check-ups and MRIs.
 All in-person services are priced by appointment just as Sesame’s virtual care is.